Tykocin

-Tykocin (טיקטין) is a small town in north-eastern Poland, with 2,010 inhabitants (2012), located on the Narew river, in Białystok County in the Podlaskie Voivodeship.
-It is one of the oldest towns in the region, with its historic center designated a Historic Monument of Poland.
+Tykocin (טיקטין; historically also Tykocien) is a small town in north-eastern Poland, located on the Narew river in Białystok County, Podlaskie Voivodeship.
+It is the seat of Gmina Tykocin.
+The town had 1,844 inhabitants as of 1 January 2024.
+Tykocin is one of the oldest towns in the region.
+Its historic centre, which preserves the traditional urban layout and traces of the former Jewish quarter, has been designated a Historic Monument of Poland.